ethstorage/specs/specs/experimental/inbox-contract.md

 ## Upgrade

-The custom gas token upgrade is not yet defined to be part of a particular network upgrade, but it will be scheduled as part of a future hardfork.
+The inbox contract upgrade is not yet defined to be part of a particular network upgrade, but it will be scheduled as part of a future hardfork.
 On the network upgrade block, a set of deposit transaction based upgrade transactions are deterministically generated by the derivation pipeline in the following order:

 - L1 Attributes Transaction calling `setL1BlockValuesEcotone`
 - User deposits from L1